 In Sweden, we lobby to influence public opinion so that Sweden, the EU, the IMF and the World Bank improve their support to poor countries.

-Diakonia is part of the international Humanitarian Accountability Partnership (HAP) and is HAP certified since 2014.
-HAP is a widely recognised standard, and membership of the organization guides the actions of Diakonia and our partner organizations.
+Diakonia is part of the international CHS Alliance.
 Through our membership, Diakonia has committed to uphold the highest standards in all parts of our long-term development and humanitarian work.
-To ensure accountability towards the different stakeholders, Diakonia works continuously to comply with the HAP standard.
+To ensure accountability towards the different stakeholders, Diakonia works continuously to comply with the CHS standards.